turingschool/front-end-curriculum/lessons/module-4/advanced-git-workflow.md

 * y - stage this hunk
 * n - do not stage this hunk
 * a - stage this and all the remaining hunks in the file
+* q - quit; do not stage this hunk or any of the remaining ones
 * d - do not stage this hunk nor any of the remaining hunks in the file
 * g - select a hunk to go to
 * / - search for a hunk matching the given regex